PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Run a deployment from the UI

-With a work queue and agent in place, you can also create a flow run for `leonardo_dicapriflow` directly from the UI.
+With a work queue and agent in place, you can also create a flow run for `log_simple` directly from the UI.

 In the Prefect UI, select the **Deployments** page.
 You'll see a list of all deployments that have been created in this Prefect Orion instance.